 - During the testing process in the test environment, determine if the computers require a reboot or if they do so automatically.
 If so, then you need to plan for a maintenance window in which to apply the patches to the production system, so you don’t have unexpected system reboots that hurt your business operations or do damage to databases, etc. You can expect 90+ percent of your patch deployments to require reboots.

 - After you have applied patches, utilize a smoke testing procedure to make sure all applications and services are back online and running properly when servers and PCs restart.

 - Notify your end-user community of your planned time frame for patch deployment, so they know what to expect.
+When patching workstations, remind the users just prior to patching to save all documents, close all applications, and logout of their workstation, but DO NOT SHUT THE PC DOWN.
 Let them know what they should do if they encounter a problem after the patch deployment.

 - Have a good backup of all your systems and, if possible, take an image snapshot of your servers right before your patch deployment.

 - Use a service or automated tools whenever possible.
-Don’t use tools like Auto-Update, as you cannot control when patches are applied, you cannot test applications before patches are applied, there is no smoke testing procedure post patching to determine everything is running fine, and there is not patch deployment reporting that is required to show yourself, your management, auditors and regulators that you are running securely patched operation.
+Don’t use tools like Auto-Update, as you cannot control when patches are applied, you cannot test applications before patches are applied, there is no smoke testing procedure post-patching to determine everything is running fine, and there is no patch deployment reporting that is required to show yourself, management, auditors and regulators that you are running a securely patched operation.

 - Make sure you accommodate your exceptions.
 Sometimes certain servers or applications cannot be upgraded or patched in order to maintain compatibility with a critical application that is in use.
 When this happens, you need to make sure you have an alternative strategy for securing that system from the vulnerability left exposed by the inability to patch the software.